Diesel price check: Cheapest fill-ups in Florence - NewsBreak

 Diesel price check: Cheapest fill-ups in Florence

-(FLORENCE, OR) Diesel users love the power the fuel offers, with high compression ratios driving some of the highest-torque machines on the road - but no one is fond of diesel prices.

-According to a recent price survey, drivers could be saving up to $0.30 depending on where in Florence they fuel up.
+(FLORENCE, AL) The price of diesel varies by as much as $0.31 in the greater Florence area, according to a recent price survey.

-The survey, which looked at prices across the Florence area on Tuesday, found that 76 at 1839 Us-101had the cheapest advertised diesel, at just $3.79 per gallon.
-By comparison, the most expensive station in the area was Safeway at 700 Us-101, which listed a per-gallon price of $4.09
+The survey looked at prices across the greater Florence area, and found that the cheapest gallon of diesel as of Tuesday was $2.89, at Fuel City at 2526 Avalon Ave.
+By comparison, the most expensive was $3.2, listed at Sunoco at 29255 Cr-14.

 |Regular